PA-RISC Processors

 Overview

-The PA-8500 processor is the direct evolution of the PA-8000 and PA-8200 processors, taking over a very similar processing core but implementing large on-die L1 caches.
-This chip, introduced in September 1998, marked a first for PA-RISC processors and a break with the long-standing HP tradition of keeping large L1 caches off-chip.
-(The two years older PA-7300LC also includes on-chip L1 caches, albeit much smaller).
+The PA-8500 64-bit PA-RISC processor is the direct evolution of the PA-8000 and PA-8200 processors, leveraging their processing core but implementing large on-die L1 caches.
+Introduced in September 1998, the PA-8500 marked a break with the long-standing HP tradition of keeping large L1 caches off-chip.
+(The two years older PA-7300LC also included on-chip L1 caches, albeit much smaller).
 There were no other significant changes to the processing core, besides small increases to the TLB and BHT.

 Details